 After working in technology, media and communications for over 20 years he is regarded as a well respected expert in harnessing technology for social change with a specialisation in social justice, diversity and health for marginalised groups, especially youth, LGBT (lesbian, gay, bisexual and transgender) people and people living with HIV.

-Laurindo’s work is complemented by broad public and private sector experience in consumer-products and service industries across 8 countries worldwide, including Australia, Japan, the Philippines, Singapore, the U.K and U.S. Laurindo has been a contributor to the Huffington Post and is a fellow of the Salzburg Global LGBT Forum.
+Laurindo’s work is complemented by broad public and private sector experience in consumer-products and service industries across 8 countries worldwide, including Australia, Japan, the Philippines, Singapore, the U.K and U.S. Laurindo has been a contributor to the Huffington Post.
+He was been an active fellow of the Global LGBT Forum at the renown Salzburg Global Seminar since 2015.
 In 2016 Laurindo was inducted into the prestigious Ashoka Fellowship for social entrepreneurs and spoke at the Millennials Impact Conference in Washington D.C.